mvolkmann/blog/src/swift/why-swift.md

 Every instance of a type stores its own values of all stored properties defined by the type.
-Computed properties are computed based on the values of other properties each time they are accessed.
+Computed properties are computed based on the values of other properties every time they are accessed.
 They are not stored in instances of the type.

-Computed properties must be declared with the `var` keyword rather than the `let` keyword.
+Computed properties must be declared with the `var` keyword rather than `let`.
-A type must be specified (cannot be inferred) and is followed by a code block with no equal sign preceding it.
+A type must be specified (cannot be inferred) and is followed by a code block.

-Computed properties always define a `get` function that computes the value every time it is referenced.
+Computed properties always define a `get` function that computes the value.
 They can optionally define a `set` function whose purpose is the change the values of properties used to compute the value so the result will be a given value.